-This course explores the fascinating worlds of lodging, foodservice, meeting planning, travel and tourism, and the related businesses that make up the hospitality industry.
+This course explores the fascinating worlds of lodging, foodservice, meeting planning, travel and tourism, and the related businesses that make up the hospitality and tourism industry.
 This course identifies the latest trends found throughout the industry, and addresses what the industry is doing to adapt to modern technology.
-Course offering: As needed
+Course offering: Fall and Spring only

-- 1. Describe all facets and segments of tourism and hospitality industry. - 2.
-Identify career opportunities in the tourism and hospitality industry. - 3.
-Explain how tourism and hospitality segments work together to achieve objectives and goals.
+- 8. Describe all facets and segments of tourism and hospitality industry. - 9.
+Identify career opportunities in the tourism and hospitality industry. - 10.
+Explain how tourism and hospitality segments work together to achieve objectives and goals